renpy/renpy/sphinx/source/screen_special.rst

     * gui.SLOW_SKIP - "Are you sure you want to begin skipping?"
     * gui.FAST_SKIP_SEEN - "Are you sure you want to skip to the next choice?"
     * gui.FAST_SKIP_UNSEEN - "Are you sure you want to skip unseen dialogue to the next choice?"
+    * gui.UNKNOWN_TOKEN - "This save was created on a different device.
+Maliciously constructed save files can harm your computer.
+Do you trust this save's creator and everyone who could have changed the file?"
+    * gui.TRUST_TOKEN - "Do you trust the device the save was created on?
+You should only choose yes if you are the device's sole user."

     The values of the variables are strings, which means they can be displayed using a text displayable.